GUIDE 2024

 And that’s the main problem.

-In this process, API developers guide the technical writer to ensure that the end result represents complete usage of API.
+In this process, API developers guide the technical writer to ensure that the result represents complete usage of API.

 1. Write in a Plain and Simple Language

-Do not use technical jargon or terms that the end user cannot understand.
+Do not use technical jargon or terms the end user cannot understand.
 It is important to know who your target audience is.
 Do not assume your target audience has technical expertise.
 Write as if you are writing for a non-techie.

 2. Have Excellent Code Examples